-Join Jen Kramer for an in-depth discussion in this video Solution: Create a grid, part of Up and Running with Foundation 5.
+Join Jen Kramer for an in-depth discussion in this video Solution: Create a grid, part of Learning Foundation 5.

 …So, how did you do with your challenge?…There are many, many solutions to that particular challenge.…But, I'm going to show you my one solution that I came…up with and, of course, you may have done something completely different.…So, here is that page that I'd given you.…I have laid it out in the following way.…So we have a left column, that has…the information about the facilities, amenities and local sites.…Over here in the right, we have our…tag line, you'll feel at home in our neighborhood.…

 We have this little blurb of text here underneath…of that, nicely lined up going down the page.…Then we have our article.…I gave you a little something here, this image is floated.…There's a class for doing that.…I actually cover that in the next chapter.…And then we have a series of four pictures down here on the bottom.…As I start to collapse this page and we hit the first break…point here, you'll see that our images go from four across to two across.…So, that they're still nice and readable.…

 And you'll also see that our tag line comes underneath here.…